 If your request is refused, we will tell you which exemption is being applied.
 Where applicable we will explain why we have decided that the public interest in withholding the information or in neither confirming nor denying that we hold it, outweighs the public interest in disclosing it or confirming / denying we hold it.

-Freedom of Information Act 2000: Part 2 except information contains further information on the exemptions to the act.
+Freedom of Information Act 2000: Part 2 exempt information contains further information on the exemptions to the Act.

 The cost of submitting a request

 Our policy is to release as much information as possible without charging a fee.